Rock On (David Essex song): Background and release

-"Rock On" was covered by soap opera star and singer Michael Damian in 1989, and featured in the teen film Dream a Little Dream, starring Corey Haim and Corey Feldman among others.
-Damian's version, which he also released from his independent album Where Do We Go From Here on the Cypress Records label, was a harder-edged interpretation that employed none of the vocal or instrumental distortion in the original 1973 David Essex version.
+"Rock On" was covered by soap opera star and singer Michael Damian in 1989, and featured in the teen film Dream a Little Dream, starring Corey Haim,Corey Feldman, and Meredith Salenger among others.

 Reception

 "Rock On" became Damian's first hit in eight years, since his 1981 cover of Eric Carmen's song "She Did It".
 His rendition became a gold record.
 It reached the number one position on the Billboard Hot 100 chart, thus outperforming Essex's original Billboard ranking.
 However, the song did get to number one for Essex in 1974 on the US Cashbox Top 100, in the same week it was at number 11 on the Billboard charts.
 In addition, Haim, Feldman, and Meredith Salenger all appeared in Damian's music video for the song.
 This version was ranked number 99 on VH1's 100 Greatest One Hit Wonders of the 80s (despite the fact that Damian actually had four Billboard-charting singles during the 1980s).